cbenitez99/game-review-project/README.md

 Fork and clone this repository and run 'npm install'

-You can also fork and clone this <a href="https://github.com/cbenitez99/json-server-template"> base template </a>, and run 'npm server start'
+You can also fork and clone this <a href="https://github.com/cbenitez99/json-server-template"> base template </a>, and run 'npm install && npm server start'

 ## Getting Started with Create React App